JaredMcB/DDRM/ResearchJournal.md

 # Friday, August 28, 2020

 1:57 PM - I am working at home this afternoon.
 The goal for today will be to update and correct the code for the CKMS implementation.
 I first noticed that something was internally wrong yesterday, when I tried to investigate the convergence of the algorithm.
 I included a dynamic stopping condition (one that depended on the difference of consecutive outputs).
-I began to realize that  was not getting out the right answer.
+I began to realize that it was not getting out the right answer.
 Indeed, I put in the classic example

 ```julia
 P = zeros(2,2,2)